|

 She nodded.
 Then, stretching, and gathering her cloak around

-her, she rose and led the elf out onto the wall-walk.
+her, she rose and followed the elf out onto the wall-walk.
 What

 is happening?
 Where is Legolas?